6 places that will make you fall in love with Slovenia

-It is the combination of emerald waters of the Adriatic Sea, the colourful main square, winding alleyways, Venetian architecture, picturesque city marina, medieval fortifications and great seafood that makes this city such a people magnet.
-And for me personally it had a wonderful relaxing and calm atmosphere, so it was a perfect destination to end of our Slovenian road trip with.
+It is the combination of emerald waters of the Adriatic Sea, the colourful main square, winding alleyways, Venetian architecture, the picturesque city marina, medieval fortifications and great seafood that makes this city such a people magnet.
+And for me personally, it had a wonderfully relaxing and calm atmosphere, so it was a perfect destination to end of our Slovenian road trip with.

 Life in Piran is centred around the pastel-coloured Tartini Square.
 It’s named after the famous 18th-century composer and violinist Giuseppe Tartini, who was born there.
 And a fun fact: it was actually the inner harbour until it was filled in 1894!